deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 *It didn’t work!*

-He pushed against that chest with all his might but it was futile; he ended up groping helplessly at his corded brawn like some kind of malignant groupie.
+He pushed against that chest with all his might but it was futile; he ended up groping helplessly at the Great Father's corded brawn like some kind of malignant groupie.
 He was *stuck* and all he could hear was a rumbling chitter and a huge heart beating away.
 Suddenly he felt a skull-crushing pressure envelope his entire head!
 He panicked, it grew *incredibly* worse and he flailed desperately to get free---

 Release, and he fell backwards onto his rear in the least dignified way possible.